-assessment is a profiling instrument designed to assist you in finding your ministry style in relation to the philosophy of the fivefold ministry of Ephesians 4
+assessment is a profiling instrument designed to assist you in finding your ministry style in relation to the philosophy of the fivefold ministry of

 ).
 It has emerged from 10 years of practical application of this model in various ministry contexts.
+The APEST Assessment is the only fully validated and reliable test in the world today that measures your behavior against the FiveFold Ministry standards found in Ephesians 4.

 PUT ANOTHER WAY...
 APEST is an online, formative, self-assessment is designed to solicit an individual response to a series of questions.
 APEST is a subjective assessment, offering questions that may solicit more than one applicable answer.
 APEST measures an individual’s current ministry motivation and expression in ministry settings.
 As a result, APEST leads one to new areas of learning and integration for increased ministry engagement.
 APEST provides a quantified result to identify one’s current place for influence within a larger community.